Customer churn prediction: How AI & Conversation Intelligence reduce churn

 As when you are in sales discovery mode, it helps to learn from previous customer conversations across sales, customer success, and customer support functions.

-If you don’t have the time to listen to those entire conversations, you can go through the call summary notes and look for objections raised by customers, positive moments during the demo that a got a customer really excited, successful use cases (what problem was the customer trying to solve when they bought your product), etc.
+If you don’t have time to listen to full conversations, you can check the call summary notes.
+Look for customer objections, moments of excitement during the demo, and successful use cases—what problem they were trying to solve with your product.

 In fact, we at Avoma,use the Jobs to Be Done framework across all our functions.
 It helps us set the right expectations with the customer by understanding what they are trying to accomplish with our product.